andrewacashner/hearingfaithms/chapters/chapter-3.md

 can perceive through the physical act of hearing.
 The voice itself, then, is independent of the body; it transfers the idea to the hearer without the idea leaving the speaker's mind.
-Theologically, in Augustine's conception, Christ as the eternral Word is like the inner thought before being expressed in speech; Christ as the Word made flesh is like the human spoken word.
+Theologically, in Augustine's conception, Christ as the eternal Word is like the inner thought before being expressed in speech; Christ as the Word made flesh is like the human spoken word.
 Thus the Christ-child embodies divine communication not through spoken words,